Skip to content

 perfSoft-IRQ counts, scheduler latency, cache miss patterns

-Each monitor exposes its stats through syscalls 478 / 479 and contributes events to the Fragment Field IDS pipeline.
+Each monitor contributes events to the Fragment Field IDS pipeline and exposes stats through the observability interface.

-Syn_OS ships its own Linux Security Module hook that consults Curtain v3 capability tokens before allowing privileged operations.
+Syn_OS ships its own Linux Security Module hook that consults Curtain v4 capability tokens before allowing privileged operations.
 The integration lives in:

 • synos-security kernel module — the LSM hook itself

-• synos-attest (v46) — LSM attestation receipt chained into synos-attest-ledger
+• synos-attest — LSM attestation receipt chained into synos-attest-ledger

 In-kernel safe-bytecode VM (Riftrunner, v52)